 Hey, buddy hopes you all are well.
 After showing the record screen on Linux by kazam this is my other Linux tutorial.
-The latest version of python 3.8.2 has released for general use.
+The latest version of python 3.8.2 has been released for general use.
 You can easily download and install the latest stable version of Python (Python3.8.2) on your system.
 This article will help you to install Python in Linux Os, like Ubuntu, Debian, Elementary, and Linux Mint.

 Python is a well-organized easy to learn, powerful programming language.
 You can develop a Desktop GUI application, Mobile application, and an awesome web application.
 Before working with python language and run python code you must have to install python in your system.
 So, let’s begin to install Python in Linux (Your system).

 If you have Windows Desktop read: install Python on windows

 There is two different way to install python in Linux.
 We can install python via PPA and then via Source Code.
-Sometime PPA installation can throw some issues but Source code installation is more secure.
+Sometimes PPA installation can throw some issues but Source code installation is more secure.
 So, let’s get started.

 [NB: If you Don’t Have Python installed You can Skip this Step]

 If you have the previous version of Python installed Then Make Sure That is Removed.
-For Completely remove Python from your System follow the step Shown bellow.
+For Completely remove Python from your System follow the step shown below.

 1. Frist show is Python installed.
 [Paste the command in terminal]